"What is a herd share program?

 Well, other than getting delicious, nutritious, fresh raw goat's milk, you are helping to support small agriculture in your own community.
 You are promoting the ethical treatment of animals and sustainable, responsible farming and land management.
 Animals in industrial agriculture live very sad lives and those types of operations are extremely polluting to the environment.
 Here at A Better Way Farm & Goat Dairy, the animals have large, lush pastures and woodlands to graze.
-They have enough pasture to rotate themselves through so it doesn't deplete any area and actually improves the soil.
+They have enough pasture and woodlands to rotate themselves through so it doesn't deplete any area and actually improves the soil.
 Here at A Better Way Farm & Goat Dairy, we believe that a happy goat is a healthy goat and happy goats make sweet, yummy milk!
-With every food dollar you spend, you are casting a vote for the type of world you want to live in and for every food dollar you spend, you are placing a vote on the type of food system, land management and animal care you want.
+With every dollar you spend, you are casting a vote for the type of world you want to live in and for every food dollar you spend, you are placing a vote on the type of food system, land management and animal care you want.
 Make your votes really count.
 Keep your food dollars in your local community when possible and help support local agriculture.
 With big ag subsidies, its impossible for small producers to compete with big ag... it's people like you that can place your vote that you prefer quality and responsibility over the artifically low price that comes from big ag products.
 Of course another benefit is that you don't get the unnatural processing that industrialized food goes through.

 Here you can SEE how and where your milk is produced.
 You can see for yourself the conditions that the animals are raised in.
 It just takes one visit to the farm to see for yourself that these are happy animals.
 I am happy to give any prospective (or existing) shareholder a tour of the facilities, including the milk processing room.
 You will see that things are kept very sanitary and clean! :)